-Managing Members (% of Ownership): Noelle Affordable Housing Corp (.01%) will serve as General Partner.
-The Investor Limited Partner (99.99%) is to be determined.
+Managing Members (% of Ownership): TMG-Parkview, LLC (.01%) will serve as General Partner.
+Stratford Capital or a designee will serve as Special Limited Partner (.01%).
+An investment partnership will serve as Limited Partner (99.98%).

 Project Location: 400 Hudson Avenue